What is a Chief Marketing Officer (CMO)?

 Brand management refers to the practice of creating a relationship between the company’s products and the target market.
-A company aspires to create and maintain a good relationship with its customers because it’s the only way to build brand loyalty.
+A company aspires to create and maintain a good relationship with its customers because it builds brand loyalty.

-The elements of brand management may be tangible (such as the product itself, pricing or packaging) or intangible (personal experiences of customers with a specific brand).
-The CMO uses different strategies to increase brand awareness of the company’s products, as well as boost the perceived value of the brand vis-à-vis what competitors offer.
+The elements of brand management may be tangible (such as the product itself, pricing or packaging) or intangible (personal experiences of customers).
+The CMO uses different strategies to increase brand awareness of the company’s products and boost the perceived value of the brand vis-à-vis what competitors offer.

 2. Market research

 Market research refers to the process of gathering crucial information about the target market of the company’s products.
-The CMO uses various techniques to collect important information about the target market that helps identify the needs of the market, the competition, as well as the popularity of the company’s products among consumers.
+The CMO uses various techniques to collect important information about the target market that helps identify the needs of the market, the competition, and the popularity of the company’s products among consumers.

-Some of the techniques used to conduct market research include customer surveys, focus group discussions, distributor surveys, in-depth interviews, etc. The collected data is then analyzed using statistical methods, and the results organized in the form of graphs and charts for easy interpretation.
-The CMO uses the results to make a presentation to the CEO and other executives on the findings regarding the target market.
+Some of the techniques used to conduct market research include customer surveys, focus group discussions, and distributor surveys.
+The collected data is then analyzed using statistical methods, and the results organized in the form of graphs and charts for easy interpretation.
+The CMO uses the results to make a presentation to the CEO and other executives on the research findings.

 3. Marketing communications

 Marketing communications involve managing the way the company communicates important information to the target market.
-The CMO is required to manage all the company’s channels of communication by ensuring that the intended message is clear and consistent, and is made to the desired market.
-Marketing communication tools may include things such as advertising, direct marketing, personal selling, sponsored events, etc.
+The CMO works to ensure that the intended message is clear and consistent, and focused on the desired market.
+Marketing communication tools may include things such as advertising, direct marketing, and sponsored events.

-All the communication tools are intended to allow the public to know about the brand, and understand what it does.
-With businesses going global and customers showing greater internet access, CMOs are faced with a new challenge of finding the most effective communication tools that allow them to communicate the required information to the intended audience without getting the information distorted in the process.
+All the communication tools are intended to inform the public about the brand.
+With businesses going global and customers showing greater internet use, CMOs are faced with a new challenge of finding the most effective communication tools that allow them to communicate the required information to the intended audience.

 4. Product management

-Product management involves new product development and product marketing, which are two complementary roles geared toward maximizing revenues, as well as the market share of a company.
-Product development involves building new products to be offered to consumers alongside other existing products sold by the company.
+Product management involves new product development and product marketing.
+These are two complementary roles geared toward maximizing revenues and market share.
+Product development involves building new products to be offered to consumers.

-Some of the CMO’s roles in the product development phase include conducting feasibility studies of proposed products, identifying customer needs, identifying possible products, testing, as well as ensuring that the products meet the required specifications and price margins.
+Some of the CMO’s roles in the product development phase include conducting feasibility studies of proposed products and identifying customer needs.

 Product marketing, on the other hand, involves launching new products, creating promotions and messaging, monitoring the competition, and receiving customer feedback.